Sinus Health and Allergies: Pollen Allergy

 Today, air conditioning and forced air installed in our houses forces our noses to continually adapt to swift and unexpected changes in temperature and humidity.
 This in turn affects our mucus membranes and nasal passage lining.

 Specifically, pollen affects the sinuses due to the minuscule pieces of pollen that enter the nasal cavities and airways and aggravate the delicate mucus membranes in your nose.
-Basically, pollen negatively affects your sinuses in the exact same way as the common cold virus.
 Research studies indicate that sinus infections due to pollen allergies generally develop first in the maxillary sinuses, the two bigger openings near to the nose directly behind the cheeks and cheekbones.

 What is a pollen count?